pointblue/AutomatedRelease/README.md

   * If a dotenv file does not already exist, you will be prompted to enter your GitHub token
   * A env file will then be created with your token saved inside
   * If you are pushing commits to this code, remember to ensure your dotenv file is in .gitignore

-## What does this repo do?
-This repo is designed to output commits in the last 2 weeks for every repo with a branch 'dev'.
-The repo also outputs the date of the last commit for each dev branch.
-If you do not already have a .env file configured for this repo, one will be created and configured for you.